laravel/docs/packages.md

 		]);
 	}

-Now, when users of your package execute Laravel's `vendor:publish` command, your views directory will be copied from the location you specified.
+Now, when users of your package execute Laravel's `vendor:publish` command, your views directory will be copied to the specified location.

 > **Note:** You may use the `publishes` method to publish **any** type of file to any location you wish.